lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Decrypt CIPHERTEXT_2, see {{asym-msg2-proc}}, and discard padding, if present.

 * Make ID_CRED_R and EAD_2 (if present) available to the application for authentication- and EAD processing.
-Additional protocol data, such as G_X or G_Y, may be needed for EAD processing, see {{EAD-appendix}}.
+Additional protocol data, such as G_X or G_Y, may be needed for EAD processing, see {{AD}}.

 * Obtain the authentication credential (CRED_R) and the authentication key of R from the application (or by other means).